httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 reduces the processing and data overheads.

+## Encryption Content Coding Header {#header}

+The content coding uses a header block that includes all parameters needed to decrypt the content (other than the key).
+The header block is placed in the body of a message ahead of the sequence of records.

 ~~~ drawing
 +-----------+--------+-----------+------------+
 | salt (16) | rs (4) | idlen (1) | id (idlen) |